janosh/pdf-compressor/readme.md

 Command line PDF compression powered by the free [iLovePDF API](https://developer.ilovepdf.com).

-**Why?** iLovePDF delivers the best PDF compression I've seen but using their web UI doesn't support automation and can be cumbersome when dealing with many files.
+**Why?** iLovePDF delivers the best PDF compression I've seen but their web UI doesn't support automation and can be cumbersome when dealing with many files.

 ## Installation